SolshineCode/Dual-/README.md

 Part of an ongoing independant research project, whereby two LLMs are trained to operate in tandem, one feeding into the other in series.

-I am working on creating and testing a step-by-step approach to fine-tuning a large language model using two models, one static and one dynamic, whereby one feeds into the next resulting in the desired result as well as an intermediary in-between point.
-This may help stack processing abilities and allow a further window into interpretability..
+I am working on creating and testing a step-by-step approach to fine-tuning a large language model using two models working in series.
+For the first approach, "Single Dynamic", I have one static and one dynamic, whereby one feeds into the next resulting in the desired result as well as an intermediary in-between point.
+This may help stack processing abilities and allow a further window into interpretability.
+For the second approach, "Dual Dynamic", I've modified the implementation to allow alternating training between the two models.
+This creates an adversarial-like training dynamic where each model takes turns learning to work with the other.

-**Analysis**
+**Single Dynamic**

 The problem involves fine-tuning a large language model (LLM) using a novel approach with two models: